Education system

 • Boarding schools – these are a good option for children who live far from their school of choice.
 However, while boarding schools in Spain are often of a high standard, prices can be steep.
 For instance, boarding places at international schools can cost more than €30,000 a year.

-The International Baccalaureate (IB) has become more common in Spain in recent years.
+For example, the International Baccalaureate (IB) has become more common in Spain in recent years.
 While it is mostly taught in private and international schools, more and more state and state-subsidized private schools have begun teaching it.
 Nowadays, the IB is treated the same as Spanish high school certificates when applying for university.
 It is also recognized worldwide.
-You can read more about this in our guide to international schools in Spain.

 Graduating in Spain